leolpaz/Bookstore/README.md

 ![screenshot](./app_screenshot.png)

-On this milestone, I added styling to the page
+On this milestone, I added styling to the page.

 ## Built With